 Whole school approaches The universal offer to all children and YP.
 Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all students are valued.
 Through the school council the student voice is represented in all aspects of school.
 Pupil conferencing is part of our monitoring process to explore children's views and opinions.
 Weekly PSHE/ R-time sessions.
 Whole school assemblies focus on key areas of PSHE and re-iterate the Diamond Rules.
 Lots of opportunities for partner/group discussion in lessons.
 Self-assessment of understanding and difficulty level of a lesson is used in most classes.
 Children respond to marking feedback.
 Emotion coaching helps children to understand their emotions and respond appropriately to situations they encounter.
+Trauma and Mental Health Informed Schools (TMHIS) approaches are adopted by all staff to ensure opportunity and encouragement for children to express their emotions, worries and concerns.
 Students with SEND participate in pupil conferencing and share their views on the provision in school and their views are taken into account.
-Additional provision is mapped and reviewed.
+Additional provision is mapped and reviewed with the children and their parents/carers.
 'Draw and Talk' or 'Mentoring' sessions are provided for children having difficulties expressing their emotions.
-Language passport, Time-out and 'Take 5 Breathing exercise' prompts are used to support communication in situations where children's emotions are high.
+Language passport, Time-out and 'Take 5 Breathing exercise' prompts as well as TMHIS strategies are used to support communication in situations where children's emotions are high.
 Children discuss the targets and provision they receive.
-Student views are an integral part of TAC meetings and annual reviews.
+Student views are an integral part of TAC meetings and EHCP reviews.